Housing Benefit and Council Tax Reduction fraud

 To report benefit fraud call the confidential 24 hour Fraud Hotline on 01539 793 249

 Benefit fraud is theft.
-Every year fraudulent benefit claims cost SLDC thousands of pounds.
-This is public money from that could be better spent improving and maintaining services.
+Every year fraudulent benefit claims cost us thousands of pounds.
+This is public money that could be better spent improving and maintaining services.

-Fraudsters should beware.
-SLDC Investigators identified over 40 cases that were considered suitable for prosecution action during 2012/13 and over £140,000 of benefit that had been either fraudulently or incorrectly claimed.
+Our investigators identified over 40 cases that were considered suitable for prosecution action during 2012 to 2013 and over £140,000 of benefit that had been either fraudulently or incorrectly claimed.

 Sentences administered by courts can include imprisonment, fines and community penalties.
 Other action taken included the offer of formal cautions and financial penalties.

-Taking this action supports the Council’s policy of ensuring that fraudsters are held accountable for their actions.
-If you think it is easy to rip off the Council, think again.
+Taking this action supports our policy of ensuring that fraudsters are held accountable for their actions.
 We will act on any valid information received from honest citizens to ensure benefits are being claimed correctly.

 Fraudsters are leaving the rest of us to foot the bill.
 It isn’t fair, it isn’t right and it isn’t legal.